dbt-labs/docs.getdbt.com/website/docs/docs/cloud/privatelink/ip-restrictions.md

 Note that simply adding the IP Ranges will not enforce IP restrictions.
 For more information, see the section “Enabling Restrictions.”

-If you only want to allow the IP ranges added to this list and deny all other requests, adding a block list is not necessary.
+If you only want to allow the IP ranges added to this list and deny all other requests, adding a denylist is not necessary.
 By default, if only an allow list is added, dbt Cloud will only allow IPs in the allowable range and deny all other IPs.
-However, you can add a block list if you want to deny specific IP addresses within your CIDR range.
+However, you can add a denylist if you want to deny specific IP addresses within your CIDR range.

-### Blocking IPs
+### Blocking IPs (deny)

-Blocklist is a subset of the Allowlist.
-If you have an IP(s) defined in the allowlist that needs to be denied, you can add those IP ranges to the block list by doing the following:
+If you have an IP(s) defined in the allowlist that needs to be denied, you can add those IP ranges to the denylist by doing the following:

 1. Click **Edit**
 2. Click **Add Rule**